-Sports Science GCSE practical assessments (worth a total of 40%) are started in Year 9 and will continue to take place each half-term, with the majority completed by the end of the autumn term in Year 11.
+Sports Science GCSE practical and written coursework (worth a total of 40%) are started in Year 9 and will continue to take place each half-term, with the majority completed by the end of the autumn term in Year 11.
 The final written examinations (worth 60%) will be taken in May/June in Year 11.
 There are two papers focusing on the following topics:

 AQA 8582 GCSE Physical Education

 Through a combination of practical experiences and written assignments BTEC First Award in Sport is made up of two units per academic year.
 Students study ‘Training for personal fitness’ and ‘Practical sports performance’ in their first year.
 In the second year students complete ‘The sports performer in action’ and an online examination unit ‘Fitness for sport and exercise’.
 The final year culminates in the last two units which are ‘The mind and sports performance’ and ‘Leading sports activities’.
 The course allows for the opportunity for students to complete the course at an extended certificate level as well as level 1 and 2

 Each student will sit a formal online examination which will consist of all elements taught in unit one and will make up 25% of their overall result.
 Students will then submit assignments which will be marked internally and verified by Edexcel making up the other 75% of the overall mark.